DedLad/DedLad/README.md

 # About Me:
 ✨ Undergrad student in PESU, Bangalore.

-✨ Currently working on multiple ML projects, and Bluetooth Low Energy protocol based project.
+✨ Interested in working on anything that is interesting👍

 <!--